 The greatest contribution that you can make to the Salespeople’s Charity is to act as a Trustee.

-Trustees are requested to visit new applicants and existing beneficiaries within their immediate geographical area to assess how we might best support them.
+Trustees are requested to contact new applicants and existing beneficiaries within their immediate geographical area to assess how we might best support them.

-Their subsequent report and proposal is then circulated to the Board of Trustees for consideration and once approved, the support is actioned.
+Their subsequent report and proposal are then circulated to the Board of Trustees for consideration and once approved, the support is actioned.

-Prospective Trustees meet with the Charity Manager who provides an insight into how the Charity conducts its operations before being invited to attend a Board Meeting, of which there are 3 per annum.
+Prospective Trustees meet with the Charity Manager who provides an insight into how the Charity conducts its operations before being invited to attend a Board Meeting.

 If an invitation to join the Board is issued and accepted by the prospective Trustee, he or she will be elected onto the Board for a period of five years, after which time, the Trustee is required to stand down, but can immediately stand for re-election without nomination.